hiphyejun/coursehelper/README.md

 ### Final Project of OSS

 # Function of this project.
-If you enter the subject, the number of course quotas, and the number of preliminary applicants into this project, you will be informed of the order in which the course registration success rate is highest through calculation.
+If you enter the subject, the number of course quotas, and the number of preliminary applicants into this project, the project will let you know the order in which the course registration success rate is highest through calculation.

 # How do I get started?
 1. Download this html file i uploaded.
 2. Install a web server on your Raspberry Pi (Apache or Nginx recommended)
 3. Put the files into /var/www/html directory
-4. In your browser, type in IP address of your Raspberry Pi or https://raspberrypi.local and /coursehelper/courseRegister.html <br>
+4. In your browser, type in IP address of your Raspberry Pi or https://raspberrypi.local  +  /coursehelper/courseRegister.html <br>
 (Make sure your Raspberry Pi is in the same network, In my case the page is http://192.168.0.40/coursehelper/courseRegister.html)
 5. Now you can use Coursehelper!